 When Parish began his NBA career, players such as Pete Maravich, Earl Monroe, Bob Lanier, Elvin Hayes, Rick Barry, Julius Erving and John Havlicek graced the NBA leaderboard — and Shaquille O’Neal was only 4 years old.

 Parish continued his steady improvement with the Warriors, but the team found itself at the bottom of the highly competitive Pacific Division.
-He averaged 17.2 ppg and 12.1 rpg in 1978-79, ranking seventh in the NBA in rebounding.
+He averaged 17.2 points and 12.1 rebounds in 1978-79, ranking seventh in the NBA in rebounding.
 Parish had a monster night late in the season when he posted 30 points against the New York Knicks and snatched a career-high 32 rebounds.
 For a second straight year, however, the Warriors failed to make the playoffs, finishing at 38-44 and in last place in the Pacific.

-Parish finished seventh in the NBA in rebounding for the second straight year in 1979-80, grabbing 10.9 rpg in 72 games, averaging 17.0 ppg and shooting .507 from the floor.
+Parish finished seventh in the NBA in rebounding for the second straight year in 1979-80, grabbing 10.9 rpg in 72 games, averaging 17.0 points and shooting 50.7% from the floor.
 The last-place Warriors (24-58) missed the playoffs for a third straight year, but the postseason took on a new meaning for Parish after June 9, 1980.
 On that date he was traded by Golden State to Boston, and it would be 14 years before Parish would sit out another NBA playoffs.

 Red Auerbach and the Celtics could hardly have anticipated the effects of three new additions in a span of two seasons.
 Bird had joined the team in 1979-80 after being drafted as a junior-eligible in 1978.
 The Celtics then acquired Parish from Golden State for two first-round draft picks (Joe Barry Carroll and Rickey Brown).
 Boston also received Golden State’s 1980 first-round draft pick, which the Celtics used to select McHale.
 The rest is history.

 Parish enjoyed one of his best seasons in 1981-82, earning a spot on the All-NBA Second Team and finishing second to teammate Bird in voting for the league’s MVP award.
 Bird and Parish helped fuel an 18-game winning streak late in the season.
 In addition, Parish scored 21 points on 9-of-12 shooting in the 1982 All-Star Game.
 He finished 20th in the league in scoring (19.9 ppg) and eighth in rebounding (10.8 rpg) and registered a team-high 192 blocks, fifth best in the NBA.
-Parish then averaged 21.3 ppg and 11.3 rpg in the playoffs, but the Celtics were ousted by the Philadelphia 76ers in the Eastern Conference Finals.
+Parish then averaged 21.3 points and 11.3 rebounds in the playoffs, but the Celtics were ousted by the Philadelphia 76ers in the Eastern Conference finals.